-Your home's exterior doors, especially its front door, are big investments.
+Your home's exterior doors, especially its front door and garage door, are big investments.
 It's important to take the time to research the best exterior doors for your region's climate.
 For more information, check out our door guides to the Northwest, the Southwest, the Midwest, the Mountain West, the Northeast, and the South, as well as tropical regions and coastal regions.
 In the meantime, here is a general overview about what to look for in exterior doors for your home.

 Exterior Door Styles Unique to Your Region

 When searching for the best exterior doors for your home, it's often useful to research the architecture that is most common in your region.
 Most areas of the United States have histories of housing styles unique to their particular climate and needs.
 Understanding the architectural history and trends for your region may give you ideas for your own home.

 For example, New England's famous Cape Cod style home features a steep roof with side gables and centered front door, which is most often plain, but sometimes has a portico.
 The Spanish Colonial, or Southwestern, style comes from the early Spanish influence in the Southwest and often features large, ornate wooden doors.

 The best exterior doors should withstand whatever weather your region has to offer. | @ fotolia.com / John Miller

 Materials for the Best Exterior Doors